Brand identity · Dental, Nepal

 The guidelines spell out measurement, spacing, minimum sizes, prohibited uses and background rules.
 A local printer or an in-house designer can pick it up and stay on brand without a single email back to us.

-Built for the way Nepal actually finds a dentist
+Built for how Nepal finds a dentist

 Facebook, walk-ins, word of mouth and community events.
-The social and signage templates are tuned for those channels, with patient education content baked into the system from day one.
+The social and signage templates are tuned for those channels, with patient education baked into the system from day one.

 Built with TBC, in Nepal